KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>setAlchemistFeeVault(address value)</summary>

   - **Description** - Sets the fee vault used for liquidations in the event of (1) an account not being able to cover, (2) the Alchemist itself being globally undercollateralized.
+    - `@param value` - the address of the AlchemistFeeVault contract to use.
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - nonpayable
   -	**Returns** - none